quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 Delay field.

-# Sending Acknowledgments
+# Sending Acknowledgments {#sending}

-On receiving an ACK-FREQUENCY frame, an endpoint will have an updated maximum delay for sending an acknowledgement, and a packet threshold as well.
-The endpoint MUST send an acknowledgement when either of the two thresholds are met. {{loss}} and {{batch}} section describes exceptions to this strategy.
+On receiving an ACK-FREQUENCY frame, an endpoint will have an updated `max_ack_delay` and a `Packet Tolerance` threshold for sending an acknowledgement.
+The endpoint MUST send an acknowledgement when either of the two thresholds are met.
+That is, an endpoint MUST send an acknowledgement when one of the following conditions are met:

+- Since the last acknowledgement was sent, the number of received ack-eliciting packets is greater than or equal to `Packet Tolerance`.

+- Since the last acknowledgement was sent, `max_ack_delay` amount of time has passed.

+{{loss}} and {{batch}} section describes exceptions to this strategy.

 An endpoint is expected to bundle acknowledgements when possible.
 Every time an acknowledgement is sent, bundled or otherwise, all counters and timers related